 If you wonder whether freezing ham is possible, don’t worry, you can store Speck in a dark and cool place or keep it in the freezer.
 Speck ham often has a layer of the whitish mold with a gentle flavor that balances the whole ham.

-Bread and wine are the perfect companions for Speck that you have to try.
-You will also find it in pasta sauce, but the easiest way is to slice it and enjoy it with your hands.
+Bread and wine are perfect to pair with Speck.
+You will also find this type of ham in pasta sauce, but the easiest way is to slice it and enjoy it with your hands.